harbhub/Useful/Git.md

 make sure that the changes you made are displaying as expected

 click on the Make a pull request link and follow the instructions

+**Log In**

+git config --global user.email foo@bar.org

+git config --global user.name some_name

+and to check that you did it correctly use >> git config --global --list